Anikasingh31/AI-Voice-Assistant/README.md

 python deepinfra.py
 ```

+2. Running on NVIDIA Jetson (Optional):
+We tested this program on an NVIDIA Jetson due to its powerful GPU capabilities.
+In the future, if we decide to use a Local Language Model (LLM) instead of the DeepInfra API, we plan to leverage the Jetson's processing power for efficient model inference.
 ## Usage
 - Run the script and follow the on-screen instructions.
 - Speak into your microphone when prompted.